Before You Get Started

 - Student Financial Services (for part-time or seasonal jobs during the fall or spring semester)

-- iNet, a free internship network shared by MIT, Duke, Georgetown, Harvard, NYU, Northwestern, Rice, Stanford, UPenn, University of Southern California, and Yale.
+- iNet, a free internship network shared by MIT, Duke, Georgetown, Harvard, NYU, Northwestern, Rice, UPenn, University of San Francisco, University of Southern California, and Yale.

 MIT does not have co-op programs and most MIT students intern during the summer.
 Typically departments do not offer academic credit for internships, and any requests to do so should be sent to the appropriate department’s academic administrator.